-- " Automated Reporting Information Exchange System (ARIES) Nearly 100 percent of Indiana law enforcement agencies submit electronic crash reports into the Automated Reporting Information Exchange System (ARIES).
+" Automated Reporting Information Exchange System (ARIES)

+Nearly 100 percent of Indiana law enforcement agencies submit electronic crash reports into the Automated Reporting Information Exchange System (ARIES).
 This system uses business edits to provide users with only the areas of the report that need to be completed.
 It also includes a mapping feature and enhanced VIN and INDOT data.
 Agencies must submit crash reports into ARIES within five days of a crash, allowing ICJI staff to access accurate, up-to-date crash data.
 The latest edition of ARIES, Version 6, was launched in the spring of 2020 and statewide implementation launched in the summer of 2021 after delays from the COVID pandemic.
-All agencies will complete the transition to Version 6 prior to January 1, 2022 bringing enhanced collection of data including specificity to drug impaired driving. - Indiana University Public Policy Institute (PPI) Indiana University Public Policy Institute (PPI), a partner of ICJI, publishes an annual collection of the state's motor vehicle crash facts and trends.
+Full transition to Aries 6, was slowed due to availability of technology components for users to upgrade to the necessary specifications for system operation.
+All agencies are expected to complete the transition to Version 6 prior to January 1, 2023, bringing enhanced collection of data including specificity to drug impaired driving.

+" Indiana University Public Policy Institute (PPI)

+Indiana University Public Policy Institute (PPI), a partner of ICJI, publishes an annual collection of the state's motor vehicle crash facts and trends.
 Fact sheet topics include problem identification, alcohol, children, commercial vehicles, dangerous driving, motorcycles, non-motorists, occupant protection, and young drivers.
 PPI also publishes county profile fact sheets for all 92 counties and a comprehensive document on strategies for reducing traffic deaths and injuries that contains proven countermeasures for traffic crashes.
 The data used for these publications are provided by ARIES but are cleaned and queried outside of the ARIES system.
-Fact sheets can be found under the traffic safety link on the ICJI website. - " Odyssey Case Management System ICJI has obtained access to query the Odyssey Case Management System, which allows staff to view electronically submitted traffic citations, including the charges, dispositions, file date, and county in which the offense occurred.
+Fact sheets can be found under the traffic safety link on the ICJI website.

+" Odyssey Case Management System

+ICJI has obtained access to query the Odyssey Case Management System, which allows staff to view electronically submitted traffic citations, including the charges, dispositions, file date, and county in which the offense occurred.
 Demographic information including gender and race, when properly recorded, can also be obtained.
 Although citation statistics are useful in determining law enforcement activity, ICJI does not use citation information to establish goals, using effectiveness on the reduction of factor events within crashes as the measuring rubric for effectiveness.